juliat/juliat.github.io/content/portfolio/StreetSmart.md

 We also decided to make higher fidelity mockups since we had so few screens.
 The digital mockups helped the whole team get a more accurate idea of what our app would look like.
 They also made it easier for different people to tag-team working on the front-end code.

-## Design
+## Branding and Design

 ### Name

 We started out calling our app "Don't Get Mugged".
 Though memorable, the name had a few problems, including its length.
 To come up with a new name, we had a quick group brainstorming break, thinking of words that had to do with streets and roads and making better decisions.
 We ended up with StreetSmart (after a quick google search to make sure the name wasn't taken.)
-We kept "Don't Get Mugged" as our tagline.
+We kept "Don't Get Mugged" as our (still memorable) tagline.

-### Branding and UI Visuals
+### Visuals

 !['Cover' slide for StreetSmart](/assets/images/streetsmart/cover.png)